jbales20/book-read-calculator/README.md

-# book-read-calculator
+# Read Time/Schedule
- This Calculator is designed to get you the
-# estimated read time for a book
-# based off the user's given information.
+ This Calculator is designed to get you the estimated read time for a book based off the user's given information.
-# Programming language used - Python 3.7.9
+ Programming language used - Python 3.7.9

-# Edit Log
+ Edit Log
-# First commit, added README.md
+ First commit, added README.md
-# Second commit added Calculator.py
+ Second commit added Calculator.py
-# Third commit fixed README.md after text was not apeparing
-# Third commit also updated Calculator.py to offer two calculation options for the user
+ Third commit fixed README.md after text was not apeparing Third commit also updated Calculator.py to offer two calculation options for the user Fourth and Fifth commit were fixing the README.md from being all headers.
-#
-#
-#
-#
-#
-#
-#
-#
-#
-#
-#